Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Topological kinetic equations

 We now assign parameters for the PDMP model that we will consider fixed for all of the simulations carried out in Section \ref{sec:results}.
 As mentioned in Section~\ref{sec:model}, particles correspond to individual cells of a two-dimensional grain network.
 A particle's species $s$ corresponds its number of sides, and its position $x>0$ corresponds to its area.
 The most immediate of these is setting species velocity of $v_s = \frac \pi 3(s-6)$, which is exactly the von Neumann-Mullins relation in which we set material constant in (\ref{eq:von-neumann}) to $c= \pi/3$.
 Since grains with more than 10 sides are quite rare, we also cap the maximum number of sides at $M = 15$.
 Our models do not consider one-sided grains, as they are relatively rare in actual metal networks (around .1\%, see \cite{fradkov1985experimental}).
 To keep the system closed, we forbid two-sided grains to lose edges, three-sided grains to lose two edges, and $M-$sided grains to gain an edge at a critical events.

 We also assign values for parameters related to topological transitions in networks which remain in $\mathfrak N(\mathbb T^2)$ during their evolution.
 This includes $K^{(l)}$, the number of grains affected by deletion events, and the mutation matrices $R_{kj}^{(l)}$, which specify transitions for each such grain.
-Values for $K^{(l)}$ are \be K^{(2)}=2, \quad K^{(3)} = 3, \quad K^{(4)}= 2, \quad K^{(5)}= 3,\quad K^{(0)} = 4, \ee and the mutation matrices are defined as
+Values for $K^{(l)}$ are